cse110-sp21-group19/cse110-sp21-group19/specs/style_guide.md

   - See above example

 ## CSS
+- Name CSS file(s) with their corresponding html file (as applicable).
+They must end in `.css`.
+There may be one huge css file named `style.css`
+  - i.e. `dailypage.css`, `yearview.css`, `style.css`
 - Include newlines between new CSS definitions
 - Group relevant definitions together
   - i.e. Class CSS together, ID CSS together, etc.

 ## Javascript
 General
+- Name JS file(s) with a short word/phrase describing its use.
+JS files may include multiple uses, then find an appropriate name / corresponding html file that uses the JS file(s).
+These files must end in `.js`.
+  - If naming based on an html file, include "Script" after the html name
+  - i.e. `script.js`, `dailypageScript.js`, `entryScript.js`
 - Use tabs instead of spaces for indentation
 - Always end lines with semicolons
 - Use `let` and `const`, avoid using `var`
 - Include spaces between operators
   - i.e. `let z = x + y;`, `let message = "hello";`
+- Use `//` for all inline comments, including multi-line comments

 Naming Conventions
 - Constants are all uppercase, no spaces